Distil

 What actually moved our search indexing from 22 pages to 354

 Google had indexed 22 of our pages.
 Eight days later it was 354.
 The honest version: four separate pieces of work, done weeks apart, that only paid off when the last one landed.
-A builder
+A builder's field note on Crawled-currently-not-indexed.

 Industry